gabrielgt/EvergineDocs/recipes/Graphics3D/Apply-a-Texture-or-Material-to-a-Model.md

 ## Wrap-up

 You have learned the difference between textures and materials, and how to add those both visually and through source code.

+>[!Note]
+>Take a look to all the [Materials Samples](https://github.com/WaveEngine/Samples/tree/master/Materials) they show a lot of functionality about materials.